-Studies have shown that how you think about a test can have adverse effects on the way you perform during that test.
+Studies have shown that how you think about the test will have adverse effects on the way you perform during that same test.

 For instance, if you use positive affirmations and words of self-encouragement to deal with exam anxiety, it will replace those negative thoughts with positive ones.

 This mindset would then carry over during the examination, ultimately boosting your confidence.